-Carla Lovelace serves as Executive Administrative Associate in the Office of the President.
+Carla Lovelace is an Event Coordinator in the Office of the President.
 Carla assists in planning, coordinating, publicizing and implementing special events hosted by the President.
 Carla also represents the President's Office by serving on committees such as the Lubbock Lights committee, the Official Texas Tech University Ornament committee and the Presidential Scholarship committee.
-Prior to arriving in the President's Office, Carla was Senior Administrative Assistant to the CEO of Texas Tech Physicians at the Texas Tech University Health Sciences Center, where she oversaw all operational functions related to the School of Medicine Administration.
+Prior to arriving in the President's Office, Carla was Senior Administrative Assistant to the CEO of Texas Tech Physicians at the Texas Tech University Health Sciences Center, where she assisted with all operational functions related to the School of Medicine Administration.
 A former Tech student and a proud Tech parent, she supports functions related to athletic activities, academic enhancement, and direct student involvement in the President's office and personally enjoys both athletics and the academic environment at Texas Tech.
 Prior to coming to Texas Tech, she had extensive administrative experience in the banking and legal professions.
 Carla enjoys spending time with family, including her three delightful grandchildren.

 Director, Presidential Lecture & Performance Series, & External Relations